 You should be able to make a directory for yourself there - name it after your kerberos principal.

 The reason that you cannot make a file on /grid/data/mu2e is the following.
 Fermilab policy is that if a disk a writeable from a grid node it must be mounted noexec on the interactive nodes.
 This is a security feature to stop rogue grid jobs from writing code to disks from which it can be run on interactive nodes.
 See:

 Let me know if it works.

-#2 Updated by Steven Boi almost 5 years ago
+#2 Updated by Steven Boi about 5 years ago

 - Status changed from New to Closed

 - % Done changed from 0 to 100